Niels Bohr — "The great challenge of quantum theory is not to understand how it works, but to …"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The problem is not to know what the world is, but what we can say about it."
+"It is not the job of science to tell us how the world is, but what we can say about it."

 Attributed, emphasizing the counter-intuitive nature of quantum reality.